Herpes increases risk of getting HIV?

 To help prevent HIV transmission, sexually active people (with and without herpes) have a few options to consider:

 While there are not cures for HIV or herpes, both infections can be treated.
-If you think you might have been exposed, it's a good idea to make an appointment to get tested; students at Columbia can call x4-2284 or log in to Open Communicator to make an appointment, or can visit GHAP during walk-in hours for confidential HIV testing.
-Outside of Columbia, health centers such as Planned Parenthood offer HIV and STI testing and treatment.
+If you think you might have been exposed, it's a good idea to make an appointment to get tested; You can make an appointment with your primary health provider, or visit a health center such as Planned Parenthood which offers HIV and STI testing and treatment.

 Treating herpes and/or HIV may help reduce the possibility of transmitting either virus to another person, and can also help a person with either type of infection stay healthy.